 From Bamford station discover the quiet Thornhill Trail whilst the tourists flock to the hotspots.
-The Thornhill Trail leads up to the Ladybower Reservoir and is even laid-back enough to be listed on the Cool Places website.
+The Thornhill Trail leads up to the Ladybower Reservoir where you can enjoy waterside walks and bike rides.

 Take in the spectacular views from tunnel to tunnel.
 Make the most of the views by travelling through Totley (between Dore & Totley and Grindleford) or Cowburn tunnel (between Chinley and Edale) along the Hope Valley line.
 The Sheffield to Manchester train emerges from the darkness into the spectacular Edale and Hope Valleys.
 Explore the tiny village and try to support local businesses by visiting the cafes, pubs or shop.
 It’s always difficult to park in Edale so taking the train will take off the strain!
 From Edale station you can do short circular walks- here’s one to try: The Vale of Edale, the Penny Pot Cafe, and the Pennine Way | National Trust 3.4 miles

 From Dore & Totley it’s a short walk to Abbeydale Industrial Hamlet where there’s free entry every Thursday to Sunday .
 Catch a glimpse of life at home and at work at a rural scythe and steelworks dating back to the 18th century.
 Waterwheels, tilt hammers, a grinding hull, steam engine and even a crucible steel furnace!
 Find out more about visiting Abbeydale Industrial Hamlet here.

 Take the family to Buxton and join in the fun.
 Follow the Buxton Flowerpot Trail around the beautiful town centre until the end of July.
 The Pavilion Gardens are a short walk from the station, with play parks, a miniature railway and a boating lake.
 Find out more about visiting Buxton here.